gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 Do not simplify past the point where the simplification is still true.

-Qualify when qualification is necessary — even when it costs reach.
+Qualify when qualification is necessary, even when it costs reach.

 Publish the negative result.